darianhuotari/distributed-microsite/README.md

 Modularization for portability + multi-repo set up (one for infra, one for code) if this is going to be re-used

+Conditional steps (i.e. only run terraform plan if infra dir has changes)

 Custom domain support (might help issue where it is hard to tell which stage site belongs to which env)

 Custom container for build / deploy, allowing for simpler local development without CI/CD dependencies